North Cascades National Park

 Other parks outside of Seattle are Mt.
 Rainier and Olympic National Park.
 Both are worth checking out if you have the time.
 Save time and money with the Seattle CityPass for exploring the hip west coast city.

-Don’t leave home without travel insurance!
-CLICK HERE for more info.
-Travel insurance will help protect you from any travel disasters or mishaps such as lost baggage, unexpected layover accommodations and financial costs you have paid into your trip.
+Don’t leave home without travel insurance! for more info.
+Travel insurance will help protect you from any travel disasters or mishaps such as lost baggage, unexpected layover accommodations, and financial costs you have paid into your trip.

 Depending on what season you visit the park, dress attire will vary.
 In July it was summer time but we still wore long pants, sweatshirts, and long sleeves.
 Temperatures get lower as you ascend the mountains, and get closer to the lakes.
 I would recommend packing light-active pants and a sweater or sweatshirt in addition to shorts and a tank depending on which season you visit.
 Hiking boots are highly recommended due to the rocky unstable mountain terrain.
 My favorite pair of hiking boots is the Salomon Women’s X Ultra 3 MID boot.
 I didn’t need to break them in as I did previous pairs of boots.
 They have never hurt my feet, plus they’re waterproof!

 All year round people will be backpacking, hiking, and climbing throughout the trail system.
-Prime hiking season starts in April and goes until October with the seasons’ change.
+Prime hiking season starts in April and goes until October with the seasons changing.
 The busiest time of year is during the dry summer months from mid-June until September.

-Camping + Where to Stay in north cascades national park
+Camping and Where to Stay in North Cascades

 The Wilderness Information Center is the main backcountry permit office for the North Cascades Complex which includes Ross Lake and Lake Chelan National Recreation Areas.
 When we visited, we drove around the back country looking for the perfect site.
 We found a beautiful spot on Ross Lake.
 Unfortunately, the visitors before us left piles of feces, toilet paper, beer cans, and garbage everywhere.
 So we spent the first hour we were there cleaning up other people’s waste.

 As we were searching for a site, deep into the forest away from the busy/popular backcountry areas we found something quite disturbing.
-It looked like a squatter’s camper/area.
-There were old bikes, a broken car, and… a stick in the ground with a doll’s head skewered at the top spray painted with red symbols.
+It looked like a squatter’s camper/area, and you could tell whoever lived there has been there for a while.
+Which would normally be fine, but what wasn’t fine… was the old broken bikes and toys, a car that was more of a shell than a vehicle, and… ick…a stick in the ground with a doll’s head skewered at the top spray painted with red symbols.
 It was terrifying.
 We immediately turned around and got as far away as we could.

 There are a number of options for accommodations while visiting the different areas within the complex.
-Camping is the most budget friendly and is my preferred accommodation type when visiting national lands.
-Campsites at Colonial Creek, Goodell Creek, and Newhalen Creek campground are $16 per night.
+Camping is the most budget-friendly and is my preferred accommodation type when visiting national lands.
+Campsites at Colonial Creek, Goodell Creek, and Newhalen Creek campgrounds are $16 per night.
 Gorge Lake is $10 per night.
 Hozomeen campground is free.
 Backcountry camping (boat-in and wilderness) requires a free permit.